ActiveCampaign/app-wordpress/readme.txt

 = 5.6 =
 * UPGRADE IMMEDIATELY - security bug patched (involving the API key being exposed).
 After upgrading go to ActiveCampaign settings and click "Update" again so it reloads the form code.

+= 5.7 =
+* Custom form "action" URL's will no longer work.